serrapa/serrapa.github.io/_posts/2021-10-04-mobile-security-fighting-with-frameworks.md

 ### Network Communications
 To discover and exploit vulnerabilities related to the network traffic, an attacker can use a local proxy to intercept communications between the mobile app and the server.
 A proxy allows the attacker to inspect, modify, repeat and understand how the mobile app communicates with the server and how the server might react to unexpected or untrusted data.
 Most modern frameworks provide built-in solutions to limit an attacker’s ability to intercept communications with a proxy.
-These protections include Certificate pinning and/or ignoring system proxy settings.
+Manly, these protections include Certificate pinning and/or ignoring system proxy settings.
 As is the case with all client-side mobile app protections however, these protections can be bypassed if an attacker has full control over the device.

-**NB**: *In this guide, I am not going to explain how to install your proxy's certificate in Android or iOS because Google is your friend so not being lazy and type some words, it can take only few seconds, did you know that?*
+**NB**: *In this guide, I am not going to explain how to install your proxy's certificate in Android or iOS.
+Google is your friend so not being lazy and google it.*

 ---

 ## Native Applications
-[Cosa è]
+A Native app is created for a specific platform, usually Android or iOS, as these are the most popular ones.
+Developers use a programming language that suits a particular platform: Java and Kotlin for Android, Swift and Objective-C for iOS.
+From a security perspective, there aren't so many differences with the hybrid solutions, you may find the same vulnerability in both of them.
+Just keep in mind that hybrid is more like a web based environment to attack (Webviews' fault).

 ### Detecting app

 Android
-: .....
+: Every app (native or not) has a codebase written in Java/Kotlin, so don't rely the detection on it.
+Actually, there are some elements that help you to discover how the app has been built with:
+- ***Check through Developer Options and layout bounds***: if it is a native app, it will show rectangles in each activity that you open, while if it's a hybrid app, it will show a cross line and no rectangles.
+Consider that this rule is not valid for all frameworks, because some of them convert the graphic stuff in native ones.
+- ***Use Webview to Check***: a method to check if the app is native or hybrid is by using the WebView method.
+If an app implements WebViews, most of the time for each screen, it may be hybrid (**uiautomatorviewer** is your friend).
+Keep in mind that's not always true: native apps can take advantage of a WebView as well.
+- ***Look up explicit frameworks elements inside the apk***: personally my favourite one.

 iOS
-: .....

-[Come riconoscere queste apps]
+: Since I have never found a iOS-related way to detect the type of an app yet, it remains for us to ***Look up explicit frameworks elements inside the ipa***.

 ### Intercepting Traffic
 Android